Private Health Insurance for Individuals and Families

 It's free, simple and secure.

 Where you live also has a big impact on how much you'll pay for health insurance.
-In Vermont, the average cost of a Silver policy is $1,157 per month for a 40-year-old.
-In New Hampshire, Silver plans cost $373 per month for a 40-year-old on average.
+In Vermont, the average cost of a Silver policy is $1,224 per month for a 40-year-old, but Maryland residents pay just $480 per month, on average, for the same coverage.

 Individual health insurance rates by age